 The Supremacy Clause of the United States Constitution (Article VI, Clause 2) establishes that federal law controls when state law and federal law conflict.
 The Constitution itself, however, provides for an exception when it comes to the exercise of police powers.
 The Tenth Amendment of the United States Constitution generally delegates police powers to the states.

-In practical terms, this means that states cannot prevent federal prosecutions of their citizens who are using medical marijuana, but by making such use noncriminal under their own laws, they can eliminate state prosecutions of those citizens under state law.
+In practical terms, this means that states can't prevent federal prosecutions of their citizens who are using marijuana, but by making such use noncriminal under their own laws, they can eliminate state prosecutions of those citizens under state law.

 Federal prosecutions of individuals possessing marijuana are extremely rare.
 The federal government has limited resources to investigate and prosecute federal drug laws, and low-level marijuana offenses are at the bottom of the list of priorities.